jupyterhub/repo2docker/docs/source/usage.rst

   jupyter-repo2docker https://github.com/norvig/pytudes --ref 9ced85dd9a84859d0767369e58f33912a214a3cf

 .. tip::
-   For reproducibile research, we recommend specifying a commit-hash to deterministcally build a fixed version of a repository.
+   For reproducible research, we recommend specifying a commit-hash to deterministically build a fixed version of a repository.
 Not specifying a commit-hash will result in the latest commit of the repository being built.

 Building the image may take a few minutes.